(Last updated December 07, 2025)

 This is an annoying situation, because I need a “multi-key map” where the same value has multiple, differently typed keys.
 I did some searching online.
 There are multi-value maps, multi-key maps of the same type, but not quite what I need.

-I guess what I really need here is a relational database… but screw that!
-So I ended up with a compromise of having TWO maps.
-The downside is that BOTH maps have to be updated every time something changes.
-I might use a proper relational database later.
+Initially I ended up with a compromise of having TWO maps.
+The downside was that BOTH maps had to be updated every time something changed.

 Once again, named tuples: